Great Depression in France: Problems of financial policy

 There was a further contrast in the way France, the UK, and the US viewed their economies.
 The "Anglo-Saxon model" encouraged growth of the money stock, but France saw the Depression as a necessary evil that "purged" the excess liquidity in the world economy and pushed indebted companies into failure.

 Successive governments maintained restrictive policies until 1934, and interest rates were kept high to maintain the attractiveness of the franc.
 The absence of contracyclical policies kept the state budget in balance.

 In 1934 and 1935, the Pierre-Étienne Flandin government had a less restrictive policy allowing short-term indebtedness.
 The Banque de France lost 15 percent of its reserves, and the government was replaced by one led by Pierre Laval, who installed a provisionally deflationist policy before he accepted a public deficit.
-The franc ran into a new crisis.
+The French franc ran into a new crisis.

 Laval tried in 1935 to reduce salaries in an effort to lessen unemployment, but ran into the resistance of unions in the public sector.

 The inability of French production to take off was in contrast to the experience of the United Kingdom, which had devalued in 1931.
 Devaluation was so unpopular in France that it occurred only in 1936.